I will harden Pharaoh’s heart and though I multiply my signs and wonders in Egypt, he will not listen to you (Exodus 7:3-4).

 Have you ever met someone who was just plain stubborn?
 You might know people within your circle of friends who insist on having their way.
-They are hardheaded and obstinate about what they want (a moment of reflection may cause us to think of ourselves too).
+They are hardheaded and obstinate about what they want.
+A moment of reflection may cause you to feel uncomfortable at the thought (you know, personally).
 God calls it a heart problem.
 This problem of self-centeredness has existed from the beginning of time, documented in the lives of people we read about in Scripture as well as people we live with today.

 Let’s be honest.
 We all want things the way we want them.
 We all want what we want when we want it.
 I’m more comfortable when things are the way I like them.
 All people are.
 The tension comes into play when what we want is not what God wants, when the two conflict.
 Refusal to act on the truth time and time again will corrode the heart of man until nothing can melt the hardness.